US, EU announce new partnership to undercut Russian energy

 Russian energy is a key source of income and political leverage for Moscow.
 Almost 40% of the European Union’s natural gas comes from Russia to heat homes, generate electricity and power industry.

-Biden is then expected to fly to Warsaw for talks Saturday with Polish President Andrzej Duda.
-Biden also plans to give a speech in Poland before departs for Washington.
+Biden is then expected to fly to Warsaw for talks Saturday with Polish President Andrzej Duda and an address to the Polish people before he departs for Washington.

 While in Brussels, Biden participated in a trio of summits hosted by NATO, the Group of Seven industrialized nations and the European Union, all on Thursday.
 The extraordinary series of meetings reflects heightened concerns about the war in Ukraine, which has entered its second month.